-We don't really understand why certain tumours cause fevers and others don't.
-Some tumours may produce toxins that cause fever.
+It's not really understood why certain cancers cause fevers and others don't.
+It's thought that some cancers may produce things like toxins that cause fever.

 Cancers that cause fever